boldbi/bold-bi-docs/docs/visualizing-data/index.md

 # Visualizing Widgets

-This section explains each available widget and its features in the Bold BI Enterprise.
+This section explains each available widget and its features in Bold BI Enterprise Edition.

-You can explore the details of visualizing widgets here,
+For details about visualizing widgets, refer to the following pages:

 [Visualization Widgets](/visualizing-data/visualization-widgets/)